 \section{Permanence properties}

-The purpose of this section is to study the behavior of the weak tracial Rokhlin property for finite group actions on simple not necessarily unital C*-algebras under restriction to subgroups and invariant hereditary subalgebras, and direct limits and tensor products of actions.
+The purpose of this section is to study the behavior of the (weak) tracial Rokhlin property for finite group actions on simple C*-algebras under restriction to subgroups, invariant hereditary subalgebras, direct limits, and tensor products of actions.
 The following proposition is a nonunital version of \cite[Lemma~5.6]{Echterhoff-Phillips}.

-The proof is similar to the unital case. \begin{prop} Let $\alpha \colon G \rightarrow \mathrm{Aut}(A)$ be an action of a finite group $G$ on a simple C*-algebra $A$ with the weak tracial Rokhlin property.
-If $H$ is a subgroup of $G$, then the restriction of $\alpha$ to $H$ also has the weak tracial Rokhlin property. \end{prop}
+\begin{prop} Let $\alpha \colon G \rightarrow \mathrm{Aut}(A)$ be an action of a finite group $G$ on a simple C*-algebra $A$ with the (weak) tracial Rokhlin property.
+If $H$ is a subgroup of $G$, then the restriction of $\alpha$ to $H$ also has the (weak) tracial Rokhlin property. \end{prop}

+\begin{proof} The proof is similar to the unital case.
+The main idea is the following.
+Let $T$ be a set of right coset representations for $H$ in $G$.
+If $(f_{g})_{g \in G}$ is a suitable family of Rokhlin elements satisfying Definition~\ref{w.t.R.p} for the action of $G$ on $A$, then we set $e_{h}=\sum _{t \in T} f_{ht}$ for any $h \in H$.
+Then $(e_{h})_{h \in H}$ is a family of Rokhlin elements for the action of $H$ on $A$. \end{proof}

 Next, we show that the weak tracial Rokhlin property is preserved by passing to invariant hereditary subalgebras.